Orientation and Mobility and the Expanded Core Curriculum

 O&M instruction should be provided by fully qualified O&M instructors who can assess individual student needs and abilities and develop appropriate Individualized Education Program (IEP) goals in order to address those needs.

-In addition, sufficient time needs to be provided for students to work on these skills that are so crucial for their future independence and success.
+In addition, time needs to be provided for students to work on these skills crucial to their independence and success.

-O&M instructors should also be knowledgeable about the variety of travel techniques that students can use and how to adapt these for individual student needs.
+O&M instructors should also be knowledgeable about the variety of travel techniques.
 This is especially important for students who have other disabilities, including physical, hearing, and/or cognitive impairments.

 O&M specialists also need ongoing training in best practices and how to address new issues such as accessible pedestrian signals.